Sama (Sufism): Origin

-The origination of Sama in the Mevlevi Order of Sufis is credited to Rumi, Sufi master and creator of the Mevlevis.
+The origination of Sama is credited to Rumi, Sufi master and creator of the Mevlevi Order.
+Outside of the Mevlevi Order, it has also been used by other Sufi orders drawing inspiration from Rumi.

 The story of the creation of this unique form of dhikr is that Rumi was walking through the town marketplace one day when he heard the rhythmic hammering of the goldbeaters.
 It is believed that Rumi heard the dhikr, لا إله إلا الله "la ilaha ilallah" or in English, "There is no god but Allah" in the apprentices beating of the gold and was so entranced in happiness he stretched out both of his arms and started spinning in a circle (sufi whirling).
 With that the practice of Sama and the dervishes of the Mevlevi order were born.

 Similarly, Abu Sa`id, (357 A.H.)
 (967 C.E.) was born in Mayhana, a town near Sarakhs, in Iran, bordering Turkmenistan.
 He is noted for establishing a rule for conduct in the khanaqah and also for the introduction of music (sama'), poetry and dance, as part of the Sufi collective devotional ritual of dhikr.

 Current practice

 Mevlevi

 The Whirling Dervishes of the Mevlevi order are probably the best-known practitioners of Sama.
 Mevlevi practitioners of sema are adult initiates into the order, which historically only meant men.
-Participants move as a group in a circle while also turning each individually.
+Participants move as a group in a circle while also turning individually.